Delhi at a Glance

 The large consumer market, combined with vast reserves of skilled laborers, increasingly attracts foreign investment.
 Delhi is home to many commercial centers, and the fast-growing organized retail industry is partly responsible for skyrocketing property and land prices.
 Laborers working in Delhi’s traditional retail trading system have suffered from this development.

 First of all, foreigners working in Delhi need to be aware that social structures within Indian companies are likely to reflect those within Indian society as a whole.
 The legacy of the caste system becomes apparent in strictly observed and unquestioned hierarchies in the workplace.
-This is less true if you are employed, for instance, in Delhi’s emerging IT and services sector, but more so in traditional Indian companies.
+This is less true if you are employed in, for instance, Delhi’s emerging IT and services sector, but more so in traditional Indian companies.

 Hierarchies are not only formal structures; they also translate into trivial daily routines.
 For example, as an expat in a top position working in Delhi, you should avoid performing any menial tasks, such as making coffee or even moving chairs.
 Always give clear instructions to your subordinates, as they may not be used to interpret vague guidelines or to be rewarded for showing initiative.